5

 minute read

-Lena Sisco knows when you’re lying.
-You may have seen her on the TV series Couples Court where Sisco’s been a ‘deception analyst’ for three seasons, but she’s also a former Naval intelligence officer and certified military interrogator with a built-in lie detector.
+You may have seen her on the TV series Couples Court or analyzing Amber Heard's testimony in the Johnny Depp case, but Lena is also a former US Naval intelligence officer and certified military interrogator who worked at Guantanamo Bay.
+Essentially, she's equipped with a built-in lie detector.

 “I want to protect people,” Sisco said.
 “And I’m constantly developing tools to do it.”

-Sisco boiled her system down to four main questions for SPYSCAPE (see the full four questions and answers below).
+She boiled her system down to four main questions for SPYSCAPE readers (see the full four questions and Lena's explanations below).
 While her Q&A isn’t meant to be 100 percent accurate, Sisco uses it as a guide and employs other strategies taught in her training courses.

 Rapport-based interrogation